MischaU8/yumyum/unsorted/taper-solids_N8yuvfsugXM.md

 Uploaded: 2023-05-01

-yum yum Floyd here with a quick look at tapering solids and plasticity to taper a solid select the face then use the white circle control handle to adjust the offset face degrees attribute
+yum yum Floyd here with a quick look at tapering solids in Plasticity to taper a solid select the face then use the white circle control handle to adjust the offset face degrees attribute